aosp-mirror/platform_system_core/init/README.md

 `ro.boottime.init.selinux`
 > How long in ns it took to run SELinux stage.

+`ro.boottime.init.modules`
+> How long in ms it took to load kernel modules.

 `ro.boottime.init.cold_boot_wait`
 > How long init waited for ueventd's coldboot phase to end.